NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 in which case it will take longer to run things.
 One should examine how much memory these processes use and adjust this number accordingly.

+See :numref:`sfs_crater_bottoms` for a potential solution for SfS producing flat crater bottoms where there is no illumination to guide the solver.

 Inspection and further iterations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^